logi-26/psio-game-manager/README.md

 This application uses the cue2cu2 Python script, which has been custom modified for psio-assist:<br/>
 https://github.com/NRGDEAD/Cue2cu2<br/>

-This application has Python PPF patching functions that where based on this C code:<br/>
+This application has Python PPF patching functions that were based on this C code:<br/>
 https://github.com/meunierd/ppf